Silver Shoes

-The Silver Shoes are the magical shoes that appear in L. Frank Baum's 1900 novel The Wonderful Wizard of Oz as heroine Dorothy Gale's transport home.
+The Silver Shoes are magical footwear appearing in L. Frank Baum's 1900 novel The Wonderful Wizard of Oz as heroine Dorothy Gale's transport home.
 They are originally owned by the Wicked Witch of the East but passed to Dorothy when her house lands on the Witch.
-At the end of the story, Dorothy uses the shoes to transport her back to her home in Kansas, but when she arrives at her destination finds the shoes have fallen off en route.
+At the end of the story, Dorothy uses the shoes to transport herself back to her home in Kansas, but when she arrives at her destination finds the shoes have fallen off en route.

 Appearances in books

 The Wonderful Wizard of Oz

 The Wonderful Wizard of Oz (1900) is the only book in the original series to feature the Silver Shoes directly.
 They are the property of the Wicked Witch of the East until Dorothy's house lands on and kills her.
 They are then given to Dorothy by the Good Witch of the North, who tells Dorothy that "there is some charm connected with them; but what it is we never knew."
 When Dorothy is captured by the Wicked Witch of the West, she tries to steal the shoes.
 She finally gets one by tricking Dorothy into tripping over an invisible iron bar.
 Dorothy then melts the Witch with a bucket of water and recovers the shoe.
 In the final chapters of the book, Glinda explains that the shoes can transport the wearer anywhere they wish.
 If the Silver Shoes have any other powers they are never outlined in the books, however the Witch of the West was obsessed with obtaining them, as they would give her much greater power than any other thing she possessed, suggesting the shoes hold immense magic.
 After saying goodbye to her friends, Dorothy knocks her heels together three times, and commands the Shoes to carry her home.
 When Dorothy opens her eyes, she has arrived in Kansas.
 She finds that the shoes are gone, having fallen off during her flight and landing somewhere in the Deadly Desert.
 Though they are mentioned several times in sequels, they never appear again in the original series.